 Self-driving cars have been popular in the news lately.
-The idea of zipping down the road in a fully automatic vehicle may sound like science fiction, but tech industry experts say we are quite close to autonomous vehicles being reality.
+The idea of zipping down the road in a fully automatic vehicle may sound like science fiction, but tech industry experts say we are quite close to autonomous vehicles being a reality.

 As Jacksonville car accident lawyers, we are interested in technology that promotes fewer car accidents.
 As with any new technology, however, there are many questions surrounding so-called autonomous vehicles.